 Garry Wills, A Necessary Evil (New York: Simon and Schuster, 1999).

 American Society of Civil Engineers: organization that provides frequent reports on the sorry state of infrastructure facilities in the U.S. and the need for government to invest more in these important public resources.
-See "Report Card for America's Infrastructure: 2005 Progress Report."
+See "Report Card for America's Infrastructure 2016"

-Citizens for Sensible Safeguards: a coalition of public interest groups across the country concerned with our ability to protect the public with effective regulatory policy.
-See, for example, “Special Interest Takeover: The Bush Administration and the Dismantling of Public Safeguards."
+Citizens for Sensible Safeguards: a coalition of 150 consumer, small business, labor, scientific, research, good government, faith, community, health, environmental, and public interest groups concerned with our ability to protect the public with effective regulatory policy.

 Common Cause: a nonpartisan nonprofit advocacy organization that serves as a vehicle for citizens to make their voices heard in the political process and to hold their elected leaders accountable to the public interest.

 FairVote -- the Center for Voting and Democracy: the leading organization promoting voting system reforms that would make government more representative of the electorate and more responsive the public.
-See their Program for Representative Government.
+See their page on Fair Representation.

 People for the American Way: an organization dedicated to battling right-wing threats to our rights and freedoms.
-They also chronicle some attacks on public institutions -- see, for example, “The Voucher Veneer: The Deeper Agenda to Privatize Public Education."
+They also chronicle some attacks on public institutions.

 Public Citizen: an organization that fights for openness and democratic accountability in government.
 Also pushes for better consumer, energy, environmental, and drug regulations.
 See especially, “Not Too Costly, After All: An Examination of the Inflated Cost Estimates Of Health, Safety and Environmental Protections.”